yearbook-milk/impostorcpu/README.md

 # ImpostorCPU
-## sus
+## [sus]
-### no i didnt make this just to make among us jokes

 Program designed to mimic an actual CPU, or at least try to get close to it.
-Some features aren't on the real thing, some are, but it's the concept that counts ig
+Basic operations like move memory, do math, etc. mimic the real thing, but the way that everything connect (buses, etc.) is nowhere near real.
+And no, I didn't name it ImpostorCPU just to make amoogus jokes